 Lest you get the wrong impression, I should add that Mick is no mocker.
 You may wonder at how he comes up with stories that are familiar to us all, but you’ll never get the sense that Mick is a burnt-out Christian looking for a little pay-back.
 He is simply poking fun at something that inherently foolish – playing church.
 His talent is getting you to laugh at all the nonsense that goes on in church without writing off the poor misguided souls who are doing it.
 I mean, Pastor Moses is one deluded individual but, strangely, I still kind of like the guy.
 His church is staffed by a bunch of crazy people but I kind of like them too.
 I can understand why John hangs around this motley crew.
 They’ve sort of become family.

 Some time ago I suggested to Mick that he turn his comic strip into a coffee table book.
 He’d probably had this idea for a long time already but it strokes my ego to think that my suggestion prompted him to write Searching for Grace: Joining the Church.
-This book, which has just been released and can be got from Amazon and Barnes and Noble, gives the back story as to how John ended up at Pastor Moses’ church.
+This book gives the back story as to how John ended up at Pastor Moses’ church.

 So how did John end up with all these religious loonies?
 I’m not going to give anything away except to say there is a cameo at the end from God Himself.
 It’s really cool.

 You’re going to have to use a little discretion in deciding whether this is the perfect book to give to your pastor for Christmas but there is something in here for just about everyone else.
 For long time fans of Searching for Grace this book will answer many questions.
 For first time readers this book is a neat introduction to the thrice-weekly strip.